A Collection of Historical Hound & Hunt Related Incidents & Oddities Recorded in Baily’s

 The West-street Harriers were chasing a hare across the country near St. Margaret’s when puss gave them the slip.
 Just at that time, a fox was started, and the hounds gave chase.
 An exciting run ensued, the fox leading the hunt across country at a rattling pace.
 He was headed by some football players, and, changing his course, he struck off to the grounds of Walmer Castle skimming round by the moat.
 At this time Earl Granville and some of the occupants of the castle came out to witness the sport, when the fox made straight for the castle, crossed the drawbridge and passed through the open door running through the corridor as far as the Drawing room.
 Here it was brought to bay by some of the hounds which had followed him into the castle.

-That a hound is able to kill a fox single-handed, has often been demonstrated but seldom under circumstances so curious and patent as a week or so ago with the Pytchley.
-They had hunted their fox for an hour and-a-half from Billing, and had apparently lost him somewhere about Overstone Park when suddenly an uproar was heard, as it were, from the bowels of the earth.
-The baying and growling of a hound were found to proceed through an iron grating opening into a culvert, and, hurrying to the spot, the huntsman found a single hound, Royal (by the Bramham Sailor), was plainly to be seen with a fox he had followed up the drain.
+The Pytchley hunted their fox for an hour and-a-half from Billing, and had apparently lost him somewhere about Overstone Park when the baying and growling of a hound was heard through an iron grating opening into a culvert, and, hurrying to the spot, the huntsman found a single hound, Royal (by the Bramham Sailor), was to be seen with a fox he had followed up the drain.
 The pack clustered around the opening and flung their voices in fierce encouragement while the strife went on.
 Pickaxes and spades were brought, and the grating forced up.
 But before he could be reached Royal had shaken out his fox’s life, and he emerged, bloodstained and well pleased.

 A very curious incident with the Linlithgow and Stirlingshire foxhounds.
 The reporter believes it to be almost unparalleled in the annals of foxhunting.
 It seems that from one of the Hopetoun coverts hounds ran their fox down to a long rocky breakwater that runs some 400 yards out to sea, near Queensferry, and killed him the extreme end.
 This was curious in itself, but stranger thing was to happen.
 Alongside the breakwater an empty steamer was moored.
 Passing this on the way back after killing their fox another fox had gone on board the steamer.
 One hound evidently winded the fox and jumped on board, finding his fox below decks, forced him on deck, when the body of the pack joined in.
 The fox bolted over the stern of the vessel into the sea, followed by the pack, and then dodged his pursuers in the water reaching land.